NappyNick/NappyNick/README.md

 - 👋 Hi, I’m @NappyNick
-- 👀 I’m interested in learning and transitioning to Pen Testing
+- 👀 I’m interested in learning and transitioning to Pentesting.
-- 🌱 I’m currently learning Cybersecurity @ Trident Technical College
+- 🌱 I’m currently studying Cybersecurity at WGU.
+I have an AS in Cybersecurity from Trident Technical College.
 - 💞️ I’m looking to gather as much experience as possible
 - 📫 How to reach me nicolas.r.stevenson@gmail.com